ashleyroque/Predicting-Price-Points--A-Regression-Analysis-of-Sephora-Skincare-Line/README.md

-# Sephora Product Price Predictions
+# A Regression Analysis of Sephora Skincare Line

 ## 📜 Project Overview
 The goal of this project is to predict skincare product prices using a regression model trained on a dataset of Sephora products and reviews.
 By analyzing features such as brand, ratings, number of reviews, and product type, I aim to uncover insights into the factors driving product pricing.